swarajbachu/userbubble/internal-docs/auth-plan.md

 A: No, only users with real accounts (password/OAuth) can create organizations.

 **Q: Can the same user be identified by multiple organizations?**
 A: Yes!
-One InputHive user can have multiple `identifiedUser` entries with different external IDs.
+One critichut user can have multiple `identifiedUser` entries with different external IDs.

 **Q: What happens if external ID changes?**
 A: A new `identifiedUser` link is created.
 The old link remains (user will appear as two different users to that org).